Kopfbereich

 25-50-25 grau

-The future GI strategy of the Ruhr area...
+The GI strategy of the Ruhr Metropolis ...

-- ...serves as a narrative of a metropolitan region on the way to a resilient, sustainable, socially fair, livable and climate-adapted region.
+- …serves as a narrative of a metropolitan region on the way to becoming a resilient, sustainable, socially just, livable and climate-adapted region.

-- ...names regionally developed and agreed visions and goals for the green infrastructure.
+- ...identifies regionally developed and agreed spatial images and action goals of the green infrastructure.

-- ...acts as a strategic bracket to promote existing and newly developed 'green' projects, processes and measures in a targeted manner.
+- ...acts as a strategic bracket to drive forward existing and newly developed 'green' projects, processes and measures in a targeted manner.

-- ...offers a stage for initiatives through systematic communication and networking and makes visible existing large and small projects and activities in the region.
+- ...provides a platform for initiatives through systematic communication and networking and makes existing large and small projects and activities in the region visible.

 - ...offers an opportunity for organized exchange and networking between actors.

-- ...consolidates the reputation of the Ruhr Metropolis as a model region for green transformation.
+- ...strengthens the reputation of the Ruhr Metropolis as a model region for green transformation.

 ► What are the components of the GI strategy?